tejom/tejom.github.io/_posts/2016-10-04-containers-from-scratch-pt1.markdown

 If we compile all of this and run exec "bash" we'll end up in the new container mostly isolated from the original environment.

 Part two contains how I set up networking.
+The containers will reach out to the Internet, connect to each other and have ports available on the host.

 Check the final code here https://github.com/tejom/container